bhenndricks/23cfeatures/draft-lab/draft-lab.md

 This is awesome!
 We can tell that u2 is entitled to access all tables within the schema.

-Now lets move on to the next lab and test how we can test the new feature Lock-Free Reservation Feature by updating the numeric column, `budget` from the second table `inventory_reservations` where we created a table with a reserved column earlier.
-We will demonstrate this by way of contrast.
-So we will first take user 2 and update columns on the non lock-free table we created, `no_inventory_reservations`.
-Then we will test the update columns with user 1 by updating columns in the `inventory_reservations` table.
-You will begin to see how the user that tries to update the first table will result in a hanging commit due to the one in one out nature of normal tables, they lock until a commit has been made by a previous user.
-This is what causes delay in the user from making multiple commits to the table.
-We will view here how Lock-Free Reservations solve that issue.
+Now, let's proceed to the next lab and explore the functionality of the Lock-Free Reservation feature.
+We will accomplish this by updating the numeric column, budget, in the `inventory_reservations` table, which we previously created with a reserved column.
+This demonstration will provide a clear contrast between different scenarios.
+First, we will simulate user 2 updating columns in the non lock-free table, `no_inventory_reservations`.
+Next, we will test the update columns using user 1 in the `inventory_reservations` table.
+Through this exercise, you will observe how attempting to update the first table leads to a hanging commit due to the conventional one in, one out nature of regular tables.
+These tables remain locked until a commit is made by a preceding user, causing delays when multiple commits are made to the table.
+We will witness how Lock-Free Reservations effectively address this issue, providing a solution for improved performance and user experience.

 # Lab 3: Lock-Free Reservations